 Maybe it’s the romanticism of the American Dream, of being able to hop into my own car, take control, and drive wherever I so desire.
 Perhaps it’s Kerouac’s lingering influence after reading On the Road the summer after I graduated high school.
 As much as I’ve traveled, I still yearn to do a cross-country road trip of my own.
 It could just be the freedom and autonomy, the ability to roll down the windows, blast my favorite Tom Petty song, and watch as the landscapes roll by.
 The hours pass and city streets metamorphize into windy mountain roads to oceansides dotted with palm trees to desolate sandy paths of the desert.
 There’s nothing more enchanting.

 Perhaps, however, there doesn’t have to be an exact reason why a person is drawn to something.
 I’ve been going on road trips as long as I can remember.
 My parents used to stuff my two brothers and me into the back of their VW bug and the five of us would mosey down the barrenness of Highway 5 until we reached whatever national park or camping site they had chosen.
-Since then, I’ve been taking my own cars- from my dangerously fast Pontiac Grand Prix to my darling chili red Mini Cooper- up and down the lengths of the West Coast of the United States.
+Since then, I’ve been taking my own cars- from my dangerously fast (and problem-ridden) Pontiac Grand Prix to my darling chili red Mini Cooper- up and down the lengths of the West Coast of the United States.
 From the last parking lot before Tijuana, Mexico all the way past the border into Vancouver, B.C., I’ve made that road trip happen.

 While I’m currently living abroad in Bogota, Colombia, I’ve been dreaming of the van life for quite some time.
 Though I have traveled extensively throughout the world, there is still so much to discover in my country of origin, more concrete to conquer.
 I long to have a home that I can take along with me, wherever I go, without having to decide which books to leave behind or which clothes I should pack.
 By having a home on wheels, I could still adopt a furry companion, take all of my journals along, and roam the terrain on our own time.
 To be able to leave whenever the travel angels call, to not depend on bus schedules or flight prices- that is absolute perfection.